Fall/Summer application portals will open in mid-October annually.

 - Presentations at conferences or workshops

 - Publications, if any

 Professional Goal Statement

 You must provide the email contact information for three sources for letters of recommendation within the application.
 Please select individuals that can attest to your ability to be successful in a graduate program, your experience in schools, and/or leadership abilities in schools or community contexts.

 Each recommender will receive an automated email prompt, directing them to an online system for evaluating you on several different components as well as the option to upload a letter on your behalf.

-The character questionnaire is filled out online as part of the admissions application in GradWeb.
+The character questionnaire is filled out online as part of the admissions application.

-The admissions committee does not have access to this document until the time they are ready to make an admissions decision; it is used for advising purposes only.
+The admissions committee does not have access to this the information until the time they are ready to make an admissions decision; it is used for advising purposes only.